A voice for

 It can also be used in insomnia to quieten the mind enough to allow sleep to come.
 On its own it isn’t sedating, however in such situations it combines well with other herbs that do have this quality such as passionflower, wild lettuce or hops.

-• Into the heart of Skullcap
+• Into the heart of skullcap

 Herbal practitioners are consulted for anxiety and stress-related conditions more widely perhaps than any other presentation.
 To be able to have to hand this wonderfully nourishing herb for the nervous system within our herbal medicine chest is a very valuable resource indeed.